 Achondroplasia is a bone growth disorder that causes disproportionate dwarfism.
 Dwarfism is defined as a condition of short stature as an adult.
 People with achondroplasia are short in stature with a normal sized torso and short limbs.
-It is the most common type of disproportionate dwarfism.
+It’s the most common type of disproportionate dwarfism.

-The disorder occurs in approximately one in 25,000 live births, according to the Children’s Hospital of Philadelphia (CHOP).
-It is as common in males as females.
+The disorder occurs in approximately 1 in 25,000 live births, according to Columbia University Medical Center (CUMC).
+It’s equally common in males and females.

-During early fetal development, much of the skeleton is made up of cartilage.
-Normally, most cartilage converts to bone.
-However, in people with dwarfism, a lot of the cartilage does not convert.
+During early fetal development, much of your skeleton is made up of cartilage.
+Normally, most cartilage eventually converts to bone.
+However, if you have achondroplasia, a lot of the cartilage doesn’t convert to bone.
 This is caused by mutations in the FGFR3 gene.

 About 20 percent of cases are inherited.
 The mutation follows an autosomal dominant inheritance pattern.
 This means that only one parent needs to pass down a defective FGFR3 gene for a child to have achondroplasia.